alecisec/mattermost-migration/README.md

 ## Used Libraries

-This program uses following libraries at it's build time.
+This program requires following libraries at build.

 |Library Name| Version|
 |---|---|